Fourier-transform infrared spectroscopy: Conceptual introduction

 An FTIR interferogram.
 The central peak is at the ZPD position ("zero path difference" or zero retardation), where the maximal amount of light passes through the interferometer to the detector.

-Absorption spectroscopy techniques (FTIR, ultraviolet-visible ("UV-vis") spectroscopy, etc.) measure how much light a sample absorbs at each wavelength.
-The most straightforward way to do this, the "dispersive spectroscopy" technique, is to shine a monochromatic light beam at a sample, measure how much of the light is absorbed, and repeat for each different wavelength (this is also how some UV–vis spectrometers take measurements).
+Absorption spectroscopy techniques (e.g., FTIR, ultraviolet-visible ("UV-vis") spectroscopy) measure how much light a sample absorbs at each wavelength.
+The most straightforward way to do this, the "dispersive spectroscopy" technique, is to shine a monochromatic light beam at a sample, measure how much of the light is absorbed, and repeat for each different wavelength.
+The dispersive spectroscopy technique is used by some UV–vis spectrometers to take measurements.

 Fourier transform spectroscopy is a less intuitive way to obtain the same information.
 Rather than shining a monochromatic beam of light (a beam composed of only a single wavelength) at the sample, this technique shines a beam containing many frequencies of light at once and measures how much of that beam is absorbed by the sample.
 Next, the beam is modified to contain a different combination of frequencies, giving a second data point.
 This process is rapidly repeated many times over a short time span.
 Afterwards, a computer takes all this data and works backward to infer what the absorption is at each wavelength.

 The beam described above is generated by starting with a broadband light source—one containing the full spectrum of wavelengths to be measured.
 The light shines into a Michelson interferometer—a certain configuration of mirrors, one of which is moved by a motor.
 As this mirror moves, each wavelength of light in the beam is periodically blocked, transmitted, blocked, transmitted, by the interferometer, due to wave interference.
 Different wavelengths are modulated at different rates, so that at each moment or mirror position the beam coming out of the interferometer has a different spectrum.

 As mentioned, computer processing is required to turn the raw data (light absorption for each mirror position) into the desired result (light absorption for each wavelength).
 The processing required turns out to be a common algorithm called the Fourier transform.
 The Fourier transform converts one domain (in this case displacement of the mirror in cm) into its inverse domain (wavenumbers in cm^{−1}).
 The raw data is called an "interferogram".